BoRHeX/borhez-website/README.txt

   generated.
 For testing, you can trigger the workflow manually via the GitHub UI.

+## Automated Blog Posts

+This repository generates and publishes blog posts automatically.
+A GitHub Actions workflow (`blog_automation.yml`) runs twice a day and can also be triggered manually from the Actions tab (because it includes the `workflow_dispatch` trigger).
+It uses the OpenAI API to draft content.

+Topic rotation is controlled via `scripts/topics.json`, which currently contains 100 unique topics.
+The workflow now initialises the PaperMod theme submodule, cleans up any stale build output, and ensures that Hugo builds correctly.

 ## Running Locally

 To build the site locally, install Hugo extended (version 0.146.0 or